 There are generally two ways to include your accomplishments in your resume.
 You can either:

-1. Distribute them across other parts of your resume.
+1. Distribute them across other resume sections.
 Do this if the award you were given isn't widely recognized within the industry, or it's an award/achievement you were given as a part of your job or within the company.
 Additionally, do this if you want to include less than three awards/achievements.

 2. Create a separate section on your resume.
 Do this if you were awarded for doing something outside of the usual scope of your work, you were recognized by a notable and reputable institution, or you simply want to highlight it.
 Moreover, create a separate section if you have 3 or more awards/achievements to highlight.